 At Pryor we specialise in part marking equipment and traceability software and we often get heavily involved with our customers on their journey to improve traceability in their manufacturing process.
 This normally involves adding a permanent mark, directly on to the part itself via one of the following processes: dot peen marking, laser marking, scribe marking, or chemical etching.
 The applied mark can consist of human and machine-readable codes the form a unique part identification and that once applied, can then be used for error-proofing and traceability.
 To highlight how this works and how it can easily be implemented, we like to split the process into four distinct areas:

 1. Process Control

-The key element in both areas is operators.
-Human error remains the most significant cause of quality escapes in manufacturing.
+On most occasions, process control for error-proofing and traceability can be split into two areas: machining and assembly.
+The key element in both of these areas is the operators, human error remains the most significant cause of quality escapes in manufacturing.

 One approach to reducing these quality escapes is automation, and fully robotic, vision guided marking systems are provided for that reason.
 They can identify a component, select the relevant marking data and layout and place it automatically in the right place.
 No operator is involved in the process.

 But automation is not always appropriate, cost-effective or possible.
-Furthermore, even when automation is in use, cross checks that no process steps have been missed can provide 100% process control.
-By using unique IDs and simple software tools, process errors can be prevented.
+Furthermore, even when automation is not in use, cross checks that no process steps have been missed can provide 100% process control and by using unique IDs and simple software tools, process errors can be prevented.

 In the case of processes on a single component, a unique ID should be permanently applied to the component.
 If every process requires a scan of the ID prior to initiation then it can be ensured that no steps have been missed, performed in the wrong order or under incorrect parameters.
 For example, perhaps a process needs to be completed within a certain timeframe, or in certain ambient conditions.
 This input data can be used to prevent a process from starting.